skzkesh/binary-classification-of-medical-images/README.md

 This project uses ResNet-18 to classify ultrasound images according to the presence of a specific feature.

 ## Binary Classification
-Binary Classification is defined as the process of analyzing data and making decision to categorized two elements.
-Binary classification model is used when we want to classify an item to one of two categories.
-This project focuses on applying binary classification to classifiy medical images into two categories, such as "organ absent" and "organ present".
-We successfully trained and implemented this binary classification model to detect the present of thyroid and trachea in a sequence of ultrasound images with high precision.
+Binary classification refers to the process of analyzing data to categorize items into one of two distinct classes.
+A binary classification model is employed when the goal is to classify an item into one of two categories.
+This project focuses on applying binary classification to medical images, specifically classifying them as either "organ absent" or "organ present."
+We successfully trained and implemented this binary classification model to detect the presence of the thyroid and trachea in a series of ultrasound images with high precision.

 ## ResNet-18
-ResNet-18 is used as pre-trained model in this project.
-The reason is due to the limited dataset that we have.
-The current data that we have was collected independently, causing it to have less variant.
-ResNet-18 works better with small dataset and even better, it requires lighter computational power compared to ResNet-50-101, making it faster and more efficient.
-A less complex model like ResNet-18 reduced te risk overfitting, while still able to capture unique medical pattern.
-Transfer learning enable pre-trained model to be implemented to different type of images, including medical images such as ultrasound images.
+In this project, we use ResNet-18 as the pre-trained model.
+This choice is due to the limited size of our dataset, which was collected independently and has less variance.
+ResNet-18 performs well with smaller datasets and requires less computational power compared to models like ResNet-50 or ResNet-101, making it faster and more efficient.
+A simpler model like ResNet-18 reduces the risk of overfitting while still capturing unique medical patterns.
+Transfer learning allows us to apply pre-trained models to different types of images, including medical images such as ultrasound scans.

 ## Pre-requisite
 - Windows/Linux/MacOS